+Just a few miles south is the Carrizo Plain National Monument, which protects species and a large swath of the state's remaining San Joaquin Valley grassland ecosystem.
 "We can't afford that kind of mistake with a whole suite of interconnected endangered species," said Susan Harvey, President of North County Watch and a member of Carrizo Commons, groups both involved in the lawsuit.
 "That's why the County needs to revisit the EIR and reevaluate this project's impacts, proposed mitigations and alternatives," she added.

 The solar photovoltaic farm won unanimous approval by county supervisors in April, but 148 conditions must be first met before the end of August in order to lessen environmental impacts.

 A week before the approval, Governor Jerry Brown signed a law requiring utilities in the state produce 33% of its energy from renewable sources.
 The event was held in the Bay Area city of Milpitas at the dedication of Flextronics, a company that will manufacture solar power panels for SunPower, the company behind the California Valley Solar Ranch.

 A dozen miles down the 58 Highway from the ranch is a larger planned solar development that gained approval earlier this month from the county's planning commission.
 The Topaz Solar Farm owned by First Solar would produce 550 megawatts from photovoltaic panels on 12 square miles of land, which Harvey says is key land for migration patterns of pronghorn antelope that were introduced by Fish and Game in the 1980s.